-The process of reaching criticality (i.e. keff = 1) is known as the criticality approach or startup to minimum load.
-Prior to this process, the boron concentration is usually sufficient (after refueling) to yield ~10% shutdown margin (i.e. keff = 0,90), the control rods are fully inserted into the core.
+The process of reaching criticality (i.e., keff = 1) is known as the criticality approach or startup to minimum load.
+Prior to this process, the boron concentration is usually sufficient (after refueling) to yield ~10% shutdown margin (i.e., keff = 0,90), the control rods are fully inserted into the core.
 If allowed, the boron concentration can be adjusted to the required value prior to startup.

 For the criticality approach, parameters known as estimated critical conditions must be known.
-Estimated critical conditions are precalculated for each fuel loading pattern and consist usually from:
+Estimated critical conditions are precalculated for each fuel loading pattern and usually consist from:

-- Estimated critical rod position (e.g. the last control rod bank at 90% of the core height)
+- Estimated critical rod position (e.g., the last control rod bank at 90% of the core height)

-- Estimated critical boron concentration (e.g. cB = 9 g/kg = 1573 ppm)
+- Estimated critical boron concentration (e.g., cB = 9 g/kg = 1573 ppm)

-- Estimated critical core inlet temperature (e.g. Tin = 275°C)
+- Estimated critical core inlet temperature (e.g., Tin = 275°C)

 - Approach by control rods withdrawal.
 When the existing boron concentration is near the estimated critical, the approach can be performed only by control rods withdrawal.
 Sometimes the boron concentration can be adjusted to the required value prior to startup, and then this procedure can be used.
 The control rods are withdrawn from the core in successive steps.
-The shutdown rod banks are withdrawn in sequence, and then, the control banks are withdrawn manually to achieve criticality.
-Following each step the neutron count rate is registered.
+The shutdown rod banks are withdrawn in sequence, and then the control banks are withdrawn manually to achieve criticality.
+Following each step, the neutron count rate is registered.
 Experimentally the neutron count rate is measured by source range neutron detectors (usually three in the 120° symmetry) located at different positions outside the reactor.
-The neutron level following each addition of reactivity should be allowed to stabilize in order to obtain an accurate indication of asymptotic multiplication before proceeding with the next reactivity addition.
+The neutron level following each addition of reactivity should be allowed to stabilize to obtain an accurate indication of asymptotic multiplication before proceeding with the next reactivity addition.
 This stabilization time becomes progressively larger as criticality is approached.

 See also: Subcritical Multiplication

-Evidence of criticality is indicated by a positive sustained startup rate or by reactimeter with no rod motion and increasing source range counts.
-After criticality is achieved, a positive startup rate is established (reactor is slightly supercritical), and power level increases up to “minimum load”.
+Evidence of criticality is indicated by a positive, sustained startup rate or by reactimeter with no rod motion and increasing source range counts.
+After criticality is achieved, a positive startup rate is established (reactor is slightly supercritical), and the power level increases up to “minimum load”.
 This power increase is then stabilized at minimum load by control rods insertion.
 At minimum load, the power level does not influence the criticality (keff) of a power reactor unless thermal reactivity feedbacks act (operation of a power reactor without reactivity feedbacks is between 10E-8% – 1% of rated power).
-The reactor behaves as “zero power reactor”.
+The reactor behaves as a “zero power reactor”.